N"Assembly threatens to impeach Buhari over killings, prosecution, unemployment, others

 "Persecution of political opponents must stop.
 There is the strict adherence to the rule of law and protection of all citizens

-"The president must be held accountable of the actions of his appointees and must be ready to sanction any act which will ridicule the country and our country's democracy.
+"The president must be held accountable for the actions of his appointees and must be ready to sanction any act which will ridicule the country and our country's democracy.

-"The government should show sincerity to the fight against corruption by not being selective and also prosecute current appointees pending against them.
+"The government should show sincerity in the fight against corruption by not being selective and also prosecute current appointees for corruption cases pending against them.

 "Elections must be competitive and inclusive [away] from the rule of fear and intimidation, particularly as we approach the forthcoming 2019 elections.

-"The national assembly will meet a few international communities through the IPU ECOWAS parliament, CPA, EU and United Nations to secure our democracy.
-The national assembly will also work close to the civil society organizations to further deepen and protect our democracy.
+"The national assembly will meet a few international communities through the IPU, ECOWAS parliament, CPA, EU and United Nations to secure our democracy.
+The national assembly will also work closely with the civil society organizations to further deepen and protect our democracy.

 "Resolution nine, the president must take immediate steps to curtail the growing rate of unemployment especially now that we have the advantage of rising oil price.

-"Both chambers of the National Assembly pass a vote of confidence on the senate president and the Speaker and the entire leadership of the national assembly.
+"Both chambers of the National Assembly have passed a vote of confidence on the senate president and the Speaker and the entire leadership of the national assembly.

 "We also hereby reaffirm our earlier resolution of the vote of no confidence on the Inspector-general of police who does nothing but preside over killings of Nigerians and outright disregard for constitutional authority of both the executive and the legislature.

-"The National Assembly will not hesitate to invoke its constitutional power if nothing is done address the bulk of resolutions passed today," the communique added.
+"The National Assembly will not hesitate to evoke its constitutional power if nothing is done to address the bulk of resolutions passed today," the communique added.